 The Hunter is currently a major tourism destination in NSW and Australia.
 Over 10 million visitors come to see the great variety of Hunter experiences every year.
 Tourism already provides $3 billion of GDP, and we will need much more, as the region evolves from a resource economy.

-Without a high level of fitness or skill, this experience will develop the tipping point to attract mainstream tourists to The Hunter for their next cycling adventure.
-In the same way people choose to ‘do Mona’ and in reality do all of the rest of Hobart, we believe that people will ‘Do the Shiraz to Shore’ and in reality ‘do The Hunter’ and all it has to offer.
+Without a high level of fitness or skill, this experience will develop the tipping point to attract mainstream tourists to the Hunter for their next cycling adventure.
+In the same way people choose to ‘do Mona’ and, do all of the rest of Hobart, we believe that people will ‘do the Shiraz to Shore’ and in reality ‘do the Hunter’ and all it has to offer.